![]() |

 Examples

 This forgery can easily be detected by the background pattern.
 A coloured outline can be found all around the stamp, then a white space and then a wave-like pattern.
 The genuine stamps don't have this pattern.
-I have also seen this forgery in the colours red and blue.
+I've been told that these forgeries are engraved and could have been made by the forger Panelli (or actually Oneglia, and only sold by Panelli).
+I have seen the red stamp with a numeral "1" cancel.
+Also note the "G" with bars cancel shown on the red stamp above.
 Similar forgeries were made for Trinidad (in many colours) and Mauritius:

 Another forgery:

 The above forgery has different borders from the genuine stamps.
 Also the lettering is slightly different.
-I don't think the cancel on this stamp was ever used in Barbados.
+The cancel applied on the forgery on the left was never used in Barbados.
+I've seen this forgery in the color green as well.

-(Other forgery, image obtained from Bill Claghorn's forgery site)
+(Other blur forgeries, left image obtained from Bill Claghorn's

-In the Fournier Fournier Album of Philatelic Forgeries, the following cancel can be found:
+In the Fournier Fournier Album of Philatelic Forgeries, the following cancels can be found:

-I don't know where this cancel 'BARBADOS 1 JY 7 59' was used for.
+I don't know where this cancel 'BARBADOS 1 JY 7 59' or the numeral cancel '1' was used for.

 6 p red 1 Sh black Perforated